isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

 #### A National Monument
- In 1999, Cathay Organisation submitted a S$100 million plan to redevelop Cathay Building.
-Before the plan was approved by the Urban Redevelopment Authority, the Preservation of Monuments Board (now known as the Preservation of Sites and Monuments) identified Cathay Building as a possible landmark for preservation because of its history, especially during WWII.[^14] The cinemas in Cathay Building closed on 30 June 2000.
-On 10 February 2003, Cathay Building was gazetted as a national monument.
+ In 2000, Cathay Organisation had plans to redevelop Cathay Building for $100 million.[^14]  Before the plan was approved by the Urban Redevelopment Authority, the Preservation of Monuments Board (now known as the Preservation of Sites and Monuments) identified Cathay Building as a possible landmark for preservation because of its history, especially during WWII.
+The cinemas in Cathay Building closed on 30 June 2000.[^15] On 10 February 2003, Cathay Building was gazetted as a national monument.

 <img src="/images/Cathay/cathay-national-monument.jpg" style="width:70%" >
 <div style="background-color: white;">A marker of history. <i>Photo by and courtesy of Soh Gek Han</i>.</div>

 In line with its status as a national monument, the art deco facade of the building was preserved, with its geometric forms and curved, stepped walls, and with the name displayed vertically.
-The rest of the building was redeveloped, and the original brown-tiled façade was incorporated into modern glass architecture.[^15].
+The rest of the building was redeveloped, and the original brown-tiled façade was incorporated into modern glass architecture.[^16].

 ![cathay 2006 facade](/images/Cathay/cathay%202006%20facade.jpg)
 <div style="background-color: white;">Cathay Building, 2022. <i>Photo by and courtesy of Soh Gek Han</i>.</div>

-In 2006, The Cathay reopened with as a shopping mall and an eight-hall multiplex –  including Picturehouse, which had first opened in 1990 to feature art films.[^16]
+In 2006, The Cathay reopened with as a shopping mall and an eight-hall multiplex –  including Picturehouse, which had first opened in 1990 to feature art films.[^17]

 In 2017, entertainment company mm2 Asia acquired all of Cathay’s cinema operations, including Cathay Cineplex, in a $230 million deal.
-Cathay Organisation only sold off its cinema business and continued to hold the Cathay building and the Cathay Cineleisure Orchard mall.[^17]
+Cathay Organisation only sold off its cinema business and continued to hold the Cathay building and the Cathay Cineleisure Orchard mall.[^18]

 Cathay Cineplex’s last day of operations was 26 June 2022.
 The last show to be screened was *Top Gun: Maverick*at 9pm.
 The space used by the cineplex will be occupied by a pop-up run by The Projector from August and will be named Projector X:Picturehouse.
-It will be used for films and live performances.[^18]
+It will be used for films and live performances.[^19]

 #### **NOTES**